Don-Vicks/license-guard/README.md

 - Create a Domain Based email of where you are hosting eg victor@teendev.dev
 - Visit url/admin and register an account using the email account, you would be prompted to verify your email address once that's done the account has admin access
 - Add a Cron Job to this URL(url/api/run/cronjob) Set this to run everytime(This is needed for Mailing)
+- Horray, Welcome to LicenseGuard start enjoying for free!

 ## API Verification
 To verify if a license is active or not, Make a get request to url/api/validate/license, the parameters should contain 'domain' => 'DOMAIN', license_key => 'THE LICENSE KEY TO VERIFY' if this is verified and active, you would receive a 200 Ok Status Code else a 401 Unauthorized Status Code